tode-lab/tode-lab.github.io/content/en/achievements/index.md

 * K. Yagi, K. Isobe, D. Kondo, and H. Tode, ''Impact of DANE on Webpage Load Time,'' in *Proc. the 20th International Conference on Network and Service Management (CNSM)*, 2024.
 (Accepted)
 <br><br>

 * K. Isobe, J. -P. Eisenbarth, D. Kondo, T. Cholez, and H. Tode, ''A Deeper Grasp of Handshake: A Thorough Analysis of Blockchain-based DNS Records,'' in *Proc.
-2024 6th Conference on Blockchain Research & Applications for Innovative Networks and Services (BRAINS)*, 2024.
-(Accepted)
+2024 6th Conference on Blockchain Research & Applications for Innovative Networks and Services (BRAINS)*, pp. 1--10, Oct.
+2024.
 <br><br>

 * K. Kawaguchi, Y. Seki, Y. Tanigawa, Y. Hirota, and H. Tode, ''Proactive Modulation Format Allocation Method with Selective Downgrading to Enhance Inter-core Crosstalk Tolerance in SDM-EONs,'' in *Proc.
-IEEE 15th International Conference on Network of the Future (NoF2024)*, 2024.
-(Accepted)
+IEEE 15th International Conference on Network of the Future (NoF2024)*, pp. 159--163, Oct.
+2024.
 <br><br>

 * H. Tode, Y. Tanigawa, R. Yeu, and A. Hasegawa, ''[Invited Paper] Time Gating Control Approaches for Time Critical Applications from Perspective of Wireless LANs and All Optical Networks,'' in *Proc.
-2024 International Conference on Computing, Networking and Communications (ICNC)*, pp. 1059-1064, Feb.
+2024 International Conference on Computing, Networking and Communications (ICNC)*, pp. 1059--1064, Feb.
 2024.
 <br><br>

 * H. Yamakata, Y. Tanigawa, and H. Tode, ''Selective OFDMA Transmission Method Based on Downlink Communication Quality Requirements in IEEE 802.11ax Wireless LANs,'' in *Proc.
 2024 IEEE 21st Consumer Communications & Networking Conference (CCNC)*, pp. 851--856, 2024.